rscode999/cnet/documentation/optimizers.md

 <details>
 <summary>Implementation Details</summary>

-If not overridden, this method returns "optimizer".
+If not overridden, this method returns the string "optimizer".

 </details>
 <br>